SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/bootstraps.rst

 ``doSim[(simName[, seed])]{dut => /* main stimulus code */}``
   Run the simulation until the main thread runs to completion and exits/returns.
   It will detect and report an error if the simulation gets fully stuck.
-As long as a e.g. a clock is running the simulation can continue forever, it is therefore recommended to use ``simTimeout(cycles)`` to limit the possible runtime.
+As long as e.g. a clock is running the simulation can continue forever, it is therefore recommended to use ``SimTimeout(cycles)`` to limit the possible runtime.

 ``doSimUntilVoid[(simName[, seed])]{dut => ...}``
   Run the simulation until it is ended by calling either ``simSuccess()`` or ``simFailure()``.